Up to 50% off sofas & mattresses — limited‑time deals.

 Is stomach sleeping bad for your back?

 Usually, yes.
-Stomach sleeping tends to twist the neck and flatten or strain the lower back, which is why it is commonly treated as the least spine-friendly position.
+Stomach sleeping tends to twist the neck and strain the lower back, which is why it is commonly treated as the least spine-friendly position.
 If you cannot give it up, lower the pillow height and support the hips.

 What mattress firmness is best for spinal alignment?